Creating an Employee Engagement AND Happiness Strategy

-5 Things You Can do to Make Your Office More Accessible & Inclusive
+7 Ways To Make Your Workplace More Accessible & Inclusive

-21% of working age adults in the UK have a disability.
-This means that the chances are that you have someone with a disability working in your organisation.
+23% of working age adults in the UK and around 1 billion people globally live with some form of disability.
+This means that there's a good chance you have someone with a disability working in your organisation.
 But what can you do to make your office more accessible and inclusive for everyone?

 1. Create Private Spaces